 The only other feature to note is the three anchor tie-in points, which are basic loops of fabric.
-You can thread a sling or cordalette through the inside of the loop and tie it to your harness, and clip a locking carabiner to the exterior and then to your anchor point.
-Although this feature works well, we prefer the "Sleep Tight Anchor Transfer" feature on the Nemo Tenshi.
+You can thread a sling or cordalette through the inside of the loop and tie it to your harness and clip a locking carabiner to the exterior and then to your anchor point.
 It is likely more durable, and it can also be used as an additional tie-out point when not used as an anchor (which for most people, is 99 percent of the time).

 The Latok represents a good value and is average in price among similar two pole lightweight bivy tents.
-Like many of these tents, it's designed for one application - and the Latok does a bang-up job of it.
+Like many of these tents, it's designed for one application, and it does a bang-up job of it.
 It is bomber and stormproof, complete with a small footprint.

 The Rab Latok Summit is tiny, and you can hardly sit up in it (read: most people can't sit all the way up), meaning the only folks looking at it should plan to use it where they would otherwise consider using a bivy sack.
 The Latok is certainly an improvement in a storm (when compared to a bivy sack) and is lighter than the total weight of two bivy sacks.
 Its storm worthiness and ability can also stand up in strong winds and should not be underestimated.